 Students will be required to attend and successfully complete the below specialty certification courses.
 Failure to complete these courses during the program may result in the student failing the course and ineligibility to take the licensing exam.

 - Advanced Cardiac Life Support, AHA

 - Pediatric Advanced Life Support, AHA

 - Pre-Hospital Trauma Life Support, NAEMT

 Licensing Examination

-Only students who successfully graduate the program will be eligible to sit for the Illinois Department of Public Health and/or the NREMT Paramedic Licensing Exam.
+Only students who successfully graduate the program will be eligible to apply for the NREMT Paramedic Licensing Cognitive & Psychomotor Exams.